I imagine most artists are like me. I don’t know why I do what I do. I have to make a lot of things and line them up to see what I have done.

 “I would love to come to New Berlin.”

 Once there, I decided to test every material they threw my way.
 But I don’t do test tiles, I make art.
 So I made up a strategy that set up a confrontation between the materiality of those very specific oil paints and the diaphanous skrim of acrylic films.
 These compositions filtered a pattern through another pattern.

 I give shape to ideas through making.
 At the time these two elements seemed random.
 A pattern through a pattern.
 But when you look at a simple plaid seen through punched out dots you see a pattern so interrupted that it cannot be read.

 That is a pretty good description of dyslexia in my experience.
-Erratic perception that is dyslexia is the filter in this case and the underlying pattern (the plaid) is the to text I am trying to read.
+The erratic perception that is dyslexia is the filter in this case, and the underlying pattern (the plaid) is the text I am trying to read.

 That weird over-layer makes what I am looking at mysterious and indecipherable.

-Dyslexia- is a kind of perception disconnect but in the bigger picture it is not very different from any other attitude; psychological, physical or social, which obstructs or distorts a person’s perception.
+Dyslexia- is a kind of perception glitch, but in the bigger picture it is not very different from any other attitude, psychological, physical or social, which obstructs or distorts a person’s perception.
 It is modeled in this work to demonstrate how we see and how that view is limited.